 Studying for a Single Honours English Language and Literature degree at Birmingham is an unparalleled opportunity, not only to engage with both the literary and the linguistic dimensions of the discipline of English, but also to develop skills in intellectual analysis, critical thinking and articulate expression – skills that last a lifetime and qualify you for many possible careers.

-Our graduates have started careers with employers including media companies, educational institutions, local councils, publishers, charities and a wide range of large commercial organisations, and take up roles such as marketing coordinator, editorial assistant, creative advertising account executive, recruitment consultant and parliamentary caseworker.
+Our graduates have started careers with employers including media companies, educational institutions, local councils, publishers, charities and a wide range of large commercial organisations.
+They take up roles such as marketing coordinator, editorial assistant, creative advertising account executive, recruitment consultant and parliamentary caseworker.
 Many of our graduates pursue postgraduate study to specialise in an academic area, or prepare for careers such as law and teaching.

 Developing your career

 The University of Birmingham is the 4th most targeted university by the country’s top graduate employers according to The Graduate Market 2022 report.
 Our Careers Network are here to offer you tailored, expert advice on your career plans and support you with finding and applying for jobs, internships and further study.
 There are hundreds of events to help you meet potential employers and learn more about the breadth of opportunities and career sectors available to you.

 Support will be offered to you covering the whole job application process, including CVs, LinkedIn, application forms, interviews and assessment centres.
 You can also email our experienced Careers Advisers and College Teams to review your applications or answer any careers related question, alongside our on campus and online 1:1 appointments.

 We have a number of exclusive Internship Programmes such as our Cultural Internships, which will give you paid, professional experience to set you apart in the graduate market.
 We also offer work experience bursaries, which allow you to apply for funding to support you during any unpaid internships.